Quantifier Elimination and Invariant Theory: Applications to Quaternions, Octonions, and Other Algebras: Introduction and Preliminaries

 \begin{theorem} \cite{GIT} Let $k$ be an algebraically closed field, $G$ a reductive linear algebraic group, and $(V,\pi)$ a regular representation.
 Then the invariant algebra separates orbit closures:

 \end{theorem}

 A second fundamental property of reductive groups acting regularly on $V$ is finite generation of $k[V]^G$.

-\begin{theorem} \cite{sym} Let $k$ be an algebraically closed field, $G$ a reductive linear algebraic group, and $(V,\pi)$ a regular representation.
+\begin{theorem} \cites{GIT,sym,haboush} Let $k$ be an algebraically closed field, $G$ a reductive linear algebraic group, and $(V,\pi)$ a regular representation.
 Then the invariant algebra $k[V]^G$ is finitely generated. \end{theorem}

-We now turn to compact real Lie groups acting on real algebras.
-Real Lie groups can be seen as special cases of linear algebraic groups, when generalizing to linear algebraic groups over arbitrary fields.
-This generalization is however somewhat more involved and the real versions of \Cref{fin} and \Cref{orbit}, that we will show below, are in fact simpler and historically older, dating back to Hilbert.
+We now turn to compact real Lie groups acting linearly on real algebras.
+Every compact Lie group admits a faithful finite-dimensional real representation and can be treated as a compact linear group.
+However this generalization away from algebraic closed fields is somewhat more involved and in fact the real versions of \Cref{fin} and \Cref{orbit}, that we will show below, are simpler and historically older, dating back to Hilbert.
 In contrast to the results discussed above, we will state the results for $\R$ instead of general real closed fields, as this is how they can be found in the literature, and in fact may rely on completeness type arguments, not valid for general real closed fields.

 \begin{theorem} \cite{gol} Let $V$ be a finite-dimensional $\R$-vector space and $G$ a compact Lie group acting linearly on $V$.
 Then the invariant algebra $\R[V]^G$ is finitely generated. \end{theorem}